 All in all though, Flyff presents a breath of fresh air and months upon months of exploration, combat and good old-fashioned flying fun.
 If you can get over the generalized light-hearted nature of the game, you’ll ultimately be rewarded by the sheer depth and complexity that the game presents you.
 Put the time in and you’ll be well-rewarded.

-We hope you’ve enjoyed our Flyff Review – and please comment below on what you think of the game.
+We hope you’ve enjoyed our Flyff Review!
+Please comment below on what you think of the game.

 See you around in the air!